jasonChen1982/shader-studio/README.md

 you can visit here [shader-studio]()

-or clone this repository and install pendencies.
+or clone this repository and install dependencies.

 ```sh
 npm i
 ```

-after it all try run http-server and go to `./demos` directory
+after it all, run http-server and go to `./demos` path.

 ```sh
 npm run http